diegotrap/filament_extruder/README.md

 Filament Extruder is a project dedicated to develop a simple, economic and easy to build filament extruding machine.
 It starts as an academic project at University Carlos III of Madrid.

+A video of the machine working can be found at http://youtu.be/RHb1_fSeXK4.

 Currently the project is in prototyping and documenting phase, this is how the extruder looks right now:

 *First prototype of the extruder:*